MarekPieta/fw-nrfconnect-nrf/doc/nrf/ug_thingy53.rst

 Connecting to Thingy:53
 ***********************

-Applications and samples for the Nordic Thingy:53 use a serial terminal to provide logs.
+:ref:`thingy53_compatible_applications` use a serial terminal to provide logs.
 By default, the serial terminal is accessible through the USB CDC ACM class handled by application firmware.
 The serial port is visible right after the Thingy:53 is connected to the host using a USB cable.
 The CDC ACM baudrate is ignored, and transfer goes with USB speed.